fjgarlin/StravaImporter/README.md

 # StravaCsvUploader

-Upload a CSV containing activities to your Strava account.
+Upload a CSV containing activities to your Strava account

 ## Set up